SegGroup: Seg-Level Supervision for 3D Instance and Semantic Segmentation: Related Work

-While most existing methods heavily rely on strong point-level labels, only a few works have studied weakly supervised point cloud semantic segmentation.
-Wei~\textit{et al.}~\cite{wei2020multi} proposed scene-level labels to indicate the semantic classes appearing in a point cloud scene, and subcloud-level labels to indicate the semantic classes appearing in a spherical subcloud sampled from a given point cloud.
-Hou~\textit{et al.}~\cite{hou2021exploring} and Xu~\textit{et al.}~\cite{xu2020weakly} studied point cloud segmentation under a fraction of labeled points.
+While most existing methods heavily rely on strong point-level labels, only a few works have studied weakly-supervised point cloud semantic segmentation.
+Wei~\textit{et al.}~\cite{wei2020multi} proposed scene-level labels and subcloud-level labels to indicate the semantic classes appearing in a point cloud scene and a spherical subcloud sampled from a given point cloud, respectively.
+Hou~\textit{et al.}~\cite{hou2021exploring} proposed a 3D pre-training method that makes use of both point-level correspondences and spatial contexts in a scene with annotations of a given number of points per scene by an active selection process with the pre-trained model.
+Xu~\textit{et al.}~\cite{xu2020weakly}, Hu~\textit{et al.}~\cite{hu2021sqn}, and Zhang~\textit{et al.}~\cite{zhang2021perturbed} studied point cloud segmentation under a fraction of randomly labeled points.
 Although these weak label forms reduce annotation effort significantly, they cannot provide any instance-specific location information, which is a very important supervision signal in the 3D scene.
-In contrast, our seg-level labels are annotated per instance and easy to be adopted by annotators when they face the need for labeling.
+In contrast, our seg-level labels are annotated per instance and are easy to be adopted by annotators when they face the need for labeling.
+Liu~\textit{et al.}~\cite{liu2021one} proposed a weakly-supervised point cloud semantic segmentation method OTOC by annotating one point per instance in the point cloud scene.
+In contrast, our method can be generally applied to semantic and instance segmentation tasks.